Rectal prolapse occurs when the rectum sags and comes through the anal opening.

 When rectal prolapse is not treated, constipation and loss of bowel control may develop.

 When to Contact a Medical Professional

-Call your health care provider promptly if there is a rectal prolapse.
+Call your provider right away if there is a rectal prolapse.

 In children, treating the cause usually prevents rectal prolapse from happening again.